This vegetarian mushroom orzotto is essentially a pearl barley risotto and it features loads of sweet garden peas and red wine.

-A Pearl Barley Risotto, Really?
+A Barley Risotto, Really?

 So stick with me on this!
 The Italian word for barley is Orzo, yes just like the pasta I used in this orzo salad.
-The pasta gets its names form its shape being similar to grains of barley.
+The pasta gets its names from its shape being similar to grains of barley.

 In the north of eastern Italy, they make a risotto from pearl barley.